CTP At-Fault Driver Protection

 - commercial attendant care (for help needed around the home)

-These benefits will commence soon after a claim.
+These benefits commence soon after a claim is made.

 This is a major improvement for injured people who were at fault in an accident.
-The RMS advises that there are approximately 7,000 people a year who are considered to be at fault in an accident and before 1 December 2017, they were only able to claim a maximum of $5,000 for combined medical expenses and loss of income.
+The RMS advises that there are approximately 7,000 people a year who are considered to be at fault in an accident.
+Prior to the 1st of December in 2017, they were only able to claim a maximum of $5,000 for combined medical expenses and loss of income.

-The NSW CTP Scheme now realises that an at fault accident could be the result of an unfortunate situation such as a momentary lapse in concentration, being blinded by the sun, or hitting a kangaroo on a country road.
+Before 2017, at-fault driver cover was not offered as a part of CTP insurance policies as they were only created to protect third parties.
+The NSW CTP Scheme now realises that an at-fault accident could be the result of an unfortunate situation such as a momentary lapse in concentration, being blinded by the sun, or hitting a kangaroo on a country road.

 With the increase in benefits to At Fault Drivers, it is too early to tell whether insurers will continue offering their own At Fault Driver Cover.
-We will keep you posted on developments in this regard right here.
+We will keep you posted on developments in this regard right on our blog.

 Until insurers change their current positions, the benefits available under this cover remain and include lump sum entitlements to at Fault Drivers for specified injuries as determined by the insurers.